-When people live their days with a sense of accomplishment and contentment, they are often less likely to throw it all away than a linear, unfulfilling life.
+When people live their days with a sense of accomplishment and contentment, they are often less likely to throw it all away than if it were a linear, shallow or otherwise an unfulfilling life.
 That said, some do much better with a simpler lifestyle.
-Working as a barista in a coffee shop is fulfilling; they love it, and pushing them toward something more intricate can be a setup for failure and relapse.
+To some, working as a barista in a coffee shop is fulfilling; they love it, and pushing them toward something more intricate can be a setup for failure and relapse.
 Yet, in other cases, a person of more significant employment potential may use that same barista position as a means of hiding from success out of fear of failure.
 They may convince themselves that they’re content when, in fact, they are not, because that fear of failure is no longer masked by drugs or alcohol.

-Our job is to identify the different scenarios, and many years of hands-on experience enable us to do so.
+Our job is to identify the different scenarios, and many years of hands-on experience enables us to identify and parse through such situations.
 There are a number of variables to consider, and some of them do not present themselves on the surface.
 Just because a client expresses a fondness for mechanical engineering, for instance, doesn’t mean they are able to implement the type of resolve that is required in order to succeed in that course of study.

 We want the client to succeed, both in sobriety as well as in life.
-Though it is never our place to discourage someone from following their passion, we are obligated to present to them an accurate image of what to expect for the next 4 years.
+Though it is never our place to discourage someone from following their passion, we are obligated to present to them an accurate image of what to expect for the next 4 years in schooling for mechanical engineering.
 Simply put, we want to help set them up for ultimate success.

 As an add-on to our recovery coaching services, we can assist the client in the following areas: